Freeing returning citizens and communities from the prison of stigma and ignorance

 Sheila Murphy, Chief Mobilizer

 Sheila has 20+ years of for and non-profit experience.
 Her wealth of project planning, marketing and leadership development experience bears a trail of impacted lives.
-Mrs. Murphy has a Master's in Church Administration and Biblical Studies, a Bachelors of Arts in Marketing and is a Licensed Minister.
+Mrs. Murphy has a Master's in Church Administration and Biblical Studies and a Bachelors of Arts in Marketing.

 CEO of Mission to Mobilization L.L.C. and President of Released for Life!
-501(c)3, Sheila authored "The MTM EXperience; simulating the life of a returning citizen" and Resourced and Released; resourcing men & women released from incarceration.
+501(c)3, Sheila authored "The MTM EXperience; simulating the life of a returning citizen," Resourced and Released; resourcing men & women released from incarceration and Kingdom Compass; do you know where you are going?

 Sheila enjoys tennis, cooking, and the beach.
 She lives with her husband in the District of Columbia.